jlaguilargomez/my_learning_library/angular/directives.md

 # Directives

-Podemos encontrar 2 tipos de diretivas:
+Podemos encontrar 2 tipos de directivas:

 - Attribute directives: look like a normal HTML attribute (could use databinding or event binding).
 Only affect/change element they are added to `[ngClass] ...`
 - Structural directives: affect a whole area in the DOM (elements get added/reordered ...) `[ngFor] ...`